osm2pgsql-dev/osm2pgsql/docs/flex.md

 you have to supply the PostgreSQL string representation for that type when adding data to such columns (or Lua nil to set the column to `NULL`).

+When defining a column you can add the following options:
+* `not_null = true`: Make this a `NOT NULL` column.
+* `create_only = true`: Add the column to the `CREATE TABLE` command, but do not try to fill this column when adding data.
+This can be useful for `SERIAL` columns or when you want to fill in the column later yourself.

 ### Processing callbacks

 You are expected to define one or more of the following functions: